Review: Anything Goes, by Sidmouth Musical Theatre

 Alex Walton

-Don’t miss the boat - a ‘delightful, delicious and de-lovely’ production of Anything Goes at Sidmouth’s Manor Pavilion Theatre.
+Don’t miss the boat - a ‘delightful, delicious and de-lovely’ production of Anything Goes at the Manor Pavilion Theatre

 Sidmouth Musical Theatre certainly made for a “humdinger” of a voyage to the delight of the first-night audience on Saturday, April 20, with the opening of Anything Goes, its Easter production at the Manor Pavilion Theatre.